 - Charming fixer-upper, perfect for first time home buyer!

 - Handyman special, sold as is!

 All of these phrases are code for: this home has problems.
 And sometimes, buyers will bite.

-If their inventory of local available homes is high you might be waiting a long time before you sell an as-is home to a potential homeowner.
+If the inventory of local available homes is high, you might be waiting a long time before you sell an as-is home to a potential homeowner.
 And you might have to keep dropping the price to generate any interest.

 - Someone who will help you run the numbers in a straight forward fashion.
 For example, we put together a spreadsheet that will show you whether our offer is more advantageous to you than trying to pay for repairs or offer credits to potential homeowners.

-- An offer that is delivered to you within 24 hours.
+- An all-cash offer that is delivered to you within 24 hours.